eclipse-keyple/keyple-java/README.md

 ![global architecture](docs/img/Keyple-components.svg "keyple SDK global architecture")

 The API is currently divided in two major layers:
-- The ‘Keyple Core' : a Smart Card Proxy API which allows managing SE readers in a generic way, whaterver the reader driver or environment, and for standalone or distributed solution.
+- The ‘Keyple Core' : a smart card API which allows managing smart card readers in a generic way, whaterver the reader driver or environment, and for standalone or distributed solution.
 - A ‘Calypso Keyple extension' : a high level Calypso Processing API allowing to operate commands with a Calypso Portable Object, and to manage a secure Calypso transaction.

 Dedicated reader’s plugins have to be implemented in order to interface the Plugin API with the specific reader’s drivers.